cedlemo/ctypes-stubs-generation-notes/README.md

 let () = main ()
 ```

-### Launch the different phases of compile and file generation
+### 1 c Launch the different phases of compile and file generation

 Here are the all the steps needed to use the Ctypes stubs: